 Keywords/themes: illegal wildlife trade, pangolins, poaching, rhinos, wildlife consumption, smuggling, responsible tourism, alternative livelihoods

 - How has Covid-19 lockdown and global travel restrictions affected wildlife crime?
 Are poachers becoming more creative, using new means to transport products when international travel is limited?

-- Have the bans on wildlife consumption, first in China and increasingly in other countries, had any effect on the scale of illegal wildlife trade sourced in Africa, specifically from South Africa?
+- Have the bans on wildlife consumption, first in China and increasingly in other countries, affected the scale of illegal wildlife trade sourced in Africa, specifically from South Africa?

-- To what extent, if any, has the legal trade in lion bones contributed to poaching and smuggling of wild lions?
+- To what extent has the legal trade in lion bones contributed to the poaching and smuggling of wild lions?
 What is the conservation impact of the captive lion industry?
 What are the uses for lion parts in Africa and Asia?

-- How many Ground Pangolins (Smutsia temminckii) are being removed from the wild every year in South Africa?
-Who is responsible, what are the reasons and how do we reduce the impacts?
+- How many Temminck’s Ground Pangolins (Smutsia temminckii) are being removed from the wild every year in South Africa?
+Who is responsible, why, and how do we reduce the impacts?
 How do these removals affect the wild population?